What is discrimination?

 Indirect discrimination will occur if the following three conditions are met:

-• the provision, criterion or practice is applied or would be applied equally to all people, including a particular person or group with a protected characteristic;
+• The provision, criterion or practice is applied or would be applied equally to all people, including a particular person or group with a protected characteristic;

-• the provision, criterion or practice puts or would put the particular person or group at that disadvantage, and it cannot be shown that the provision, criteria or practice is justified as a ‘proportionate means of achieving a legitimate aim’.
+• The provision, criterion or practice puts or would put the particular person or group at that disadvantage, and it cannot be shown that the provision, criteria or practice is justified as a ‘proportionate means of achieving a legitimate aim’.

 Discrimination arising from disability